backdrop-contrib/slick/README.txt

 See http://kenwheeler.github.io/slick

-Powerful: Slick is one of the sliders [1], as of 9/15, the only one [2], which supports a mix of responsive and lazy-loaded image, and 3rd party video and audio in a single slideshow/carousel with image to iframe or multimedia lightbox switchers.
+Powerful: Slick is one of the sliders [1], as of 9/15, the only one [2], which supports nested sliders and a mix of lazy-loaded image/video/audio with image-to-iframe or multimedia lightbox switchers.
 See below for the supported media.

 Performant: Slick is stored as plain HTML the first time it is requested, and then reused on subsequent requests.
 Carousels with cacheability and lazyload